Get Started

 Students who meet the qualifications as incoming first-year students may be notified in their letter of acceptance to the university from Admissions that they have been admitted into the ES to DPT cohort.
 Students must be enrolled in the Clinical Option to be eligible for this designation and must complete the BS in Exercise Science program with a cumulative Overall GPA of 3.400 (or higher) and a DPT Pre-Requisite Science GPA of 3.400 (or higher) to continue into the graduate DPT program.

-The curriculum includes 95 credits of coursework and 34 weeks of clinical education experience.
-It provides a comprehensive foundation in the art and science of physical therapy.
-Methods of instruction include classroom lecture and discussion, small group/problem-based learning, and skill development during laboratory and clinical experiences.
-Emphasis is placed on the development of clinical decision-making and critical inquiry skills across the curriculum.
+The curriculum includes 95 credits of coursework that incorporate integrated clinical experiences and 34 weeks of full-time clinical education experience.
+It provides a comprehensive foundation in evidence-based physical therapy practice, with emphasis placed on the development of clinical decision-making and critical inquiry skills across the curriculum.
+Methods of instruction include classroom lecture and discussion, small group/problem-based learning, and skill development during laboratory and clinical experiences, including observed structured clinical examinations (OSCE).
+By being embedded in the Zuckerberg College of Health Sciences, our DPT program also incorporates a variety of interprofessional education (IPE) opportunities throughout the curriculum.

 1. View the DPT Degree Pathway (curriculum)